zhuangyq008/s3-image-process/README.md

 # s3-image-process

-This project implements an API for resizing images stored in an S3 bucket using FastAPI.
+This project implements an API for resizing and watermarking images stored in an S3 bucket using FastAPI.

 ## Project Structure